joeblew999/pb-stack/_hack/variables/README.md

 https://github.com/go-task/task/issues/2253#issuecomment-2868075833

+best working system i can get that works on darwin and mac. not tested on linux.

+.env overrides work

-env can be overridden, but not var.
+task env can be overridden, but not task vars

-windows cant do USER_WORKING_DIR properly...

 it deterministic - yes.